Open Banking API Security in Financial Services - Safeguarding Data for Open Banking Products

 Embedded finance and open banking have revolutionized how we access financial services, making it possible to manage finances directly from third-party apps with ease and flexibility.
-However, this convenience brings with it a significant responsibility: ensuring that these integrations are secure, and data is protected against potential breaches.
+However, this convenience brings with it a significant responsibility: ensuring that these integrations are secure, and data is protected against potential breaches by implementing measures that ensure only authorized parties can access user data.

 Understanding the Security Landscape